Vishnudevananda Saraswati

-Vishnudevananda Saraswati (31 December 1927 – 9 November 1993) was an Indian yoga guru known for his teaching of asanas, a disciple of Sivananda Saraswati, and founder of the International Sivananda Yoga Vedanta Centres and Ashrams.
+Vishnudevananda Saraswati (31 December 1927 – 9 November 1993, birth name Kuttan Nair) was an Indian yoga guru known for his teaching of asanas, a disciple of Sivananda Saraswati, and founder of the International Sivananda Yoga Vedanta Centres and Ashrams (ISYVC).
 He established the Sivananda Yoga Teachers' Training Course, possibly the first yoga teacher training programs in the West.
 His books The Complete Illustrated Book of Yoga (1960) and Meditation and Mantras (1978) established him as an authority on Hatha and Raja yoga.
 Vishnudevananda was a peace activist who rode in several "peace flights" over places of conflict, including the Berlin Wall prior to German reunification.

-In 2007, his long-serving assistant, Julie Salter, reported sexual abuse against her by the guru; she published details of her experiences in 2019, leading at least 14 other women to report their experiences of similar abuse by Vishnudevananda.
+In 2007, his long-serving assistant, Julie Salter, reported sexual abuse against her by the guru; she published details of her experiences in 2019, leading at least 3 other women to report their experiences of similar abuse by Vishnudevananda.

 Early life and training

 Vishnudevananda was born Kuttan Nair in Kerala, South India, on 31 December 1927.
 During his short career in the Indian Army in 1944, he was inspired by a pamphlet, Sadhana Tattwa, written by the yoga guru Sivananda, founder of the Divine Life Society.
 He entered the Sivananda Ashram by the River Ganges in Rishikesh in 1947 at the age of twenty.
 He took sannyas, becoming a monk, in February 1949, and was appointed the first professor of hatha yoga at the Sivananda Yoga Vedanta Forest Academy.
 In this capacity, he trained many students in the Pacific Rim area in 1957, and became a recognised yoga guru.